 Wisconsin's nutrition environments support and promote healthy eating and healthy weight.
-Nutrition environments, otherwise known as as the community food system, includes food stores (grocery and convenience stores), restaurants, farmers' markets, farm stands, gardens, community supported agriculture (CSAs), and food pantries.
-Efforts to improve our nutrition environments in Wisconsin are important, as an individual's eating habits are directly impacted by the food environments that surround them.
+Nutrition environments, otherwise known as as the community food system, include food stores (grocery and convenience stores), restaurants, farmers markets, farm stands, gardens, community-supported agriculture (CSAs), and food pantries.
+Efforts to improve our nutrition environments in Wisconsin are important, as our eating habits are directly affected by the food environments that surround us.
 Since 2005, many efforts have been underway to expand current programs, create resources for improving access, and document the nutrition environments in Wisconsin communities.

 Key Strategies Overview:

 - Increase access to and affordability of fruits and vegetables.

 - Increase access to and promotion of healthy foods in restaurants, food stores, and vending.

 - Promote access to and consumption of healthful alternatives to sugar-sweetened beverages.

 - Increase access to education and programs that support breastfeeding initiation, exclusivity, and duration.